Frequently Asked Questions

 Sometimes it is best to perform your procedures in a particular sequence in order for you to obtain the best results.
 For instance, if you are interested in improving your midsection and you have loose skin and a thick layer of fat with weakened fascia from childbirth, it may be best to perform an extensive liposuction followed by a period of recovery and then a second procedure to tighten the abdominal fascia and remove excess skin.
 I would recommend staged procedures if I believe it would be safer or if your results would be significantly better than if it were done all at once.
 As much as I would like to “keep it simple” or “get it all over at once,” this might not be appropriate for your particular situation.
 In my practice, staging a procedure doesn’t cost more than a single procedure.

 What sources of information do you recommend?

 Thanks to the era of the Internet, we don’t spend as much time or energy dispensing pamphlets and literature.
 Your computer has a wealth of information available about any procedure imaginable.
 Please be aware that not all the information that you come across is factual or even realistic.
 In fact, there is an abundance of misinformation on the Internet.
 Use it as a guide only.
-Travel on reliable web sites only.
-A good start is the web site of the American Society of Plastic Surgeons and I consider it balanced and factual.
-People tend to search out information that supports their beliefs even if what they are believing is nonsense.
+Travel to reliable websites only.
+A good start is the website of the American Society of Plastic Surgeons.
+I consider it balanced and factual.
+People tend to search out information that supports their beliefs even if what they believe is nonsense.
 Keep an open mind when doing research.
 Try to take in various perspectives from different sources that are reliable.
-Don’t believe everything you read—often, if it sounds too good to be true it isn’t.
+Don’t believe everything you read – often, if it sounds too good to be true it isn’t true.

 What if I have a question or a problem after hours?